These quotes will help you to keep going.

-Have you ever been there?
-Were you ever faced with a difficult decision with two equally viable paths to take?
+Have you ever been close to giving up?
+Were you ever faced with a difficult decision with two equally viable paths?
 With no clear right or wrong, which path did you take?

 In February, I was faced with such a choice.
 My blog hosting fees were coming due, and the blog wasn’t growing at the speed I’d hoped it would.

 I gave myself a deadline.
 I would ponder every angle, make pro/con lists, think about how much time I could give to the blog, and then make a final decision before the due date.

 “Our greatest weakness lies in giving up.
 The most certain way to succeed is always to try just one more time.”